rzc0d3r/DarkSouls/README.md

 <details>
 <summary>🇬🇧 English</summary>

 <strong>Main Features and Changes</strong>
 1. Character stat leveling system: Vitality, Attunement, Endurance, Strength, Dexterity, Resistance, Intelligence, Faith
-2. Stat-based scaling system for all weapons and tools (ParamBonus)
+2. Scaling system (ParamBonus) for all weapons and tools based on character stats
-3. Every weapon or tool requires specific stat values to be used (ReqParam)
+3. Every weapon and tool requires specific stat values to be usable (ReqParam)
-4. The iconic death screen: <b>YOU DIED</b>
+4. Legendary death screen: <b>YOU DIED</b>
 5. Replaced interface sounds and player damage sounds (for both male and female characters)
-6. Terraria’s loading logo replaced with the FromSoftware logo
+6. All Terraria loading screen variants are replaced with the FromSoftware logo
-7. New health and mana bar style, which also adds a stamina bar
+7. Added a new style for the health and mana bars, which also includes a new stamina bar
-8. Max health and mana are increased by leveling Vitality and Attunement — Life Crystals and Mana Crystals cannot be used!
+8. Maximum health and mana can now be increased only by leveling Vitality and Attunement — Life Crystals and Mana Crystals cannot be used!
-9. All types of dashes have been replaced with a built-in dodge roll that grants invincibility frames, which can be increased (similar to Adaptability in Dark Souls 2)
+9. All types of dash abilities have been replaced with a built-in dash that grants invincibility frames, which can be improved (similar to Adaptability from Dark Souls 2)
-10. To improve stats, you need to spend souls, which are earned by defeating hostile mobs
+10. To upgrade stats, you must spend souls earned by defeating hostile mobs
-11. Full multiplayer support — all players receive souls when a boss is defeated
+11. Full multiplayer support: souls from boss kills are granted to all clients

 <strong>⚠ Attention ⚠</strong>